Anxiety Awareness and Management · · 16 min read

 Explore the Fundamentals of Neurofeedback Therapy

 The magic behind this therapy lies in neuroplasticity - the brain's remarkable ability to reorganize itself by forming new neural connections.
-This adaptability is especially vital for those recovering from trauma, as it empowers them to reshape their brain activity and improve emotional regulation.
+This adaptability is especially vital for those recovering from trauma, as it empowers them to reshape their brain activity and improve emotional resilience.
 Typically, neurofeedback sessions last between 20 to 40 minutes, and consistency is key to achieving lasting change.
 Many individuals may need 40 or more sessions to experience significant improvements, particularly when dealing with chronic conditions.

 The center represents neurofeedback therapy, with branches showing its benefits, how it works, and other important aspects.
 Each branch helps you understand different elements of this therapy and how they relate to improving mental health.